Dear Fellow Entrepreneur,

-Although we have access to many sources of capital for varying stages of a company’s existence, we, too, are looking to invest in start-up and early stage companies through our own venture-capital funds; Commonwealth Capital Income Funds I & II.
+Although we have access to many sources of capital for varying stages of a company’s existence, we, too, are looking to invest in early stage companies through our own venture-capital fund; Commonwealth Capital Income Fund – I.

 We’ve been capitalizing start-up and early stage companies—exclusively since 1998.
 However, unlike other venture capital funds, or investment banks, we do not utilize outside investor capital, and therefore our fiduciary duty always rests with you, the entrepreneur.
 By federal securities laws, other venture capital funds or investment banks’ fiduciary duty always rests with the investor side of the equation, never yours.

 When seeking the first few rounds of equity capital, too many founders sell too much of their company too early for too little.
 Many publicly traded micro-cap companies have fallen prey to this problem.
 They too can benefit from a PIPE using our process to recast the value of the company’s common voting equity, while raising substantial amounts of capital through a preferred equity offering because it’s all about the deal structure.
 As your venture capital partner, our job is to help position your company to obtain the necessary capital while you and your management team maintain the vast majority of equity-ownership interest and voting control.